HBehrens/puncover/README.md

 ### Release Script

 See `release.sh` for a script that automates the above steps.
+Requires [uv](https://github.com/astral-sh/uv) to be installed.
 This example will work with the PyPi tokens (now required):

 ```bash
 PUNCOVER_VERSION=0.3.5 TWINE_PASSWORD="<pypi token>" TWINE_USERNAME=__token__ ./release.sh